asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 Yeah, here we are, the good old hello world.
 As the main goal of plugins is to enable us to write Rust code in a JavaScript codebase, that's where we started.

-This is how the hello_world function looks like in a Deno plugin.
+This is how the hello_world function looks like from Rust's side.

 ```rust
 use deno_core::plugin_api::Interface;